nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_customize_dfu.rst

 After the first build of the ``nrf54h_suit_sample``, three additional files are created in the :file:`nrf/samples/suit/smp_transfer` directory (or two levels above the build directory when using the ``west -d`` parameter):

 * Root manifest - :file:`root_hierarchical_envelope.yaml.jinja2`
-* Application Domain manifest - :file:`app_envelope.yaml.jinja2`
+* Application domain manifest - :file:`app_envelope.yaml.jinja2`
-* Radio Domain manifest - :file:`rad_envelope.yaml.jinja2`
+* Radio domain manifest - :file:`rad_envelope.yaml.jinja2`

 The destination directory for these :file:`jinja2` file templates can be changed by setting the :kconfig:option:`SB_CONFIG_SUIT_ENVELOPE_EDITABLE_TEMPLATES_LOCATION` Kconfig option.

 .. note::
-   The Radio Domain manifest template is available only for the Bluetooth® Low Energy version of the ``nrf54h_suit_sample``, not the UART version.
+   The radio domain manifest template is available only for the Bluetooth® Low Energy version of the ``nrf54h_suit_sample``, not the UART version.

 .. _ug_suit_change_manifest_location: